Lawrennzz/RansomML-AI/README.md

 For questions or issues:
 - Create an issue in this repository
-- Check the `LEARNING_GUIDE.md` for troubleshooting
+- Check this README for setup and usage instructions
-- Run `python learning_tutorial.py` for guided help
+- Use the test accounts to explore different roles and features

 ---